microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-transmitter-mplab/README.md

 #### Transmit Start:

-* For the first overflow, set the DSM modulation source bit to high so that the 38 KHz PWM signal connected to carrier high of the DSM is output on Tx pin for start sequence of 9 ms. Timer 0 will overflow for two times so that the pulse burst of 38 KHz is transmitted for 9 ms (Mark from the start sequence).
+* For the first overflow, set the DSM modulation source bit to high so that the 38 kHz PWM signal connected to carrier high of the DSM is output on Tx pin for start sequence of 9 ms. Timer 0 will overflow for two times so that the pulse burst of 38 kHz is transmitted for 9 ms (Mark from the start sequence).
 * Set the DSM modulation source bit as low and wait for one more timer 0 overflow so that PWM with 0% duty equivalent to the logic 0 connected to carrier low of the DSM is transmitted for 4.5 ms (Space from the start sequence) which completes the start pulse.

 #### Transmit 32-bit data(IR receiver address, inverse of address, command and inverse of command):